CS-1400/CS-1400.github.io/_pages/functions/imported-functions.md

 ## Structure
 The `import` statement(s) are **always** the first line(s) of code in your program (after your docstring).
 No other code should be written before them.
 There are three different ways to import functions from modules:
-- `import module`: imports a reference to the module.
-The module's function names must be fully qualified.
-Not the best method for imports, as it clutters the namespace and reduces readability of your code.
+- `import module`: Creates a reference to the module only.
+Function names must be preceded by the module name then the dot operator, but you can call any function inside the module. (*this method reduces the readability of your code*).
-- `from module import function(s)`: Imports only the function(s) listed from the module.
-The function names do not need to be fully qualified.
+- `from module import function(s)`: Creates references only to the specific function(s) you list.
+You can only call the functions listed, but the function names do not need to be preceded by the module name.
+This method is best practice.
-- `from module import *`: Imports all functions from a module.
-The function names do not need to be fully qualified.
-Not the best method when considering memory usage.
+- `from module import *`: Creates references to all functions in a module, and the function names do not need to be lpreceded by the module name.
+This method clutters the namespace.

 ## Examples

 ### `import module`

+{% highlight Python %}
+import random

+number = random.randint(1,10)   # must include module name in function call print(number)
+{% endhighlight %}

 ### `from module import function(s)`

+{% highlight Python %}
+from random import randint

+number = randint(1,10)   # do not include module name in function call print(number)
+{% endhighlight %}

 ### `from module import *`

+{% highlight Python %}
+from random import *

+number = randint(1,10)   # do not include module name in function call number2 = random()
+print(number)
+{% endhighlight %}